Icon Currency

 The following statutory benefit schemes apply in Malaysia to employers and employees, irrespective of whether they are an EA employee or a non-EA employee:

-Social Security Organization (SOCSO): SOCSO is a social insurance scheme that offers protection to employees who are Malaysian citizens and permanent residents.
+• Social Security Organization (SOCSO): SOCSO is a social insurance scheme that offers protection to employees who are Malaysian citizens, permanent residents and Foreign Workers.
 It covers industrial accidents, occupational diseases, accidents, invalidity or death.
 For employees who are less than 60 years of age (Category I), contributions payable by employers and employees are for the Employment Injury Scheme and Invalidity Scheme, where employer’s contribution is 1.75% and employee’s contribution is 0.50% of the employee’s monthly wage (capped at MYR 6,000).

 All employees who have not reached the age of 60, must contribute under the First Category except for those who have attained 55 years of age and have no prior contributions before they reach 55 due to non-eligibility under the Employees’ Social Security Act, 1969.